-The simplest solution is to adjust the version number of the client player’s Minecraft to match (we won’t suggest changing the host player’s version if the host player’s world is already explored and built up with creations because major differences in Minecraft versions can wreak havoc on maps).
+The simplest solution is to adjust the version number of the client player’s Minecraft to match.
+We strongly advise against changing the host player’s version if the host player’s world is already explored and built up with creations because major differences in Minecraft versions can wreak havoc on maps.

 The Identical ID Error

-If the secondary players log in into your hosted game and get the error “That name is already taken”, then it’s likely you only have one premium copy of Minecraft.
+If the secondary players log in into your hosted game and get the error “That name is already taken”, then it’s likely you only have one Minecraft account.
 A single player can’t log into the same world twice.